Macros are a tool that allows us to perform text substitutions before the code compilation.

 Incompatibility with other parts of the code: Macros cause ALL kinds of problems when mixed with other parts of the code.

-Multiple evaluations of expressions: In function macros, arguments may be evaluated more than once, which can lead to undesirable behavior.
+Multiple evaluation of expressions: In function macros, arguments may be evaluated more than once, leading to undesired behaviors.

 #define SQUARE(x) ((x) * (x)) int a = 5; int result = SQUARE(a++); // a++ is evaluated twice

-In summary, it is a very widespread practice, often defended from the perspective of efficiency (mainly).
-But we have methods that are practically as efficient, and much cleaner.
+In summary, while it is a widely practiced approach, often defended from the perspective of efficiency (mainly).
+But we have methods that are practically just as efficient, and much cleaner.

-If you are going to use Macros (and at some point you will use them, because you don’t listen to me 😆) at least, always keep in mind these practices.
+If you are going to use Macros (and at some point you will, because you don’t listen to me 😆) at least, always keep these practices in mind.

-Use parentheses in EVERYTHING: Whenever you define a function macro, make sure to use parentheses around the arguments and the entire expression to avoid problems with operator precedence.
+Use parentheses in EVERYTHING: Whenever you define a function macro, make sure to use parentheses around both the arguments and the entire expression to avoid issues with operator precedence.

 #define SQUARE(x) ((x) * (x))